 Some people even use holy basil after surgery to heal and protect their wounds.
 Holy basil increases your wound’s breaking strength, healing time, and contraction.
 Breaking strength refers to how much pressure or weight a wound can take before it breaks.

-Research shows that holy basil may work against infections and wounds like:
+Research shows that holy basil may work against infections and wounds, such as:

 Lower your blood sugar

-If you have prediabetes or type 2 diabetes, holy basil can help reduce your blood sugar.
+If you have prediabetes or type 2 diabetes, all parts of the holy basil plant can help reduce your blood sugar.
 Animal and human trials have shown that holy basil can help prevent symptoms of diabetes such as: